leticiafrR/tp-duck-game/README.md

 # Duck Game - Taller de programación I – 7542/9508 - FIUBA

+## Presentation
+This project presents the implementation of a simplified version of *Duck Game*, originally developed by Landon Podbielski in 2014.
 ## Authors
 | Name | Surname | Mail FIUBA | User Github|
 | ------ | -------- | ----------- | ----------- |